SamirTalwar/monospacedmonologues.com/posts/2018-01-17--the-decentralised-web-is-the-client-driven-web.md

-## The Decentralised Web is the Client-Driven Web

 I'm getting pretty excited about the idea of a completely decentralised World Wide Web.

 Last year I went to the [Mozilla Festival][].
 I loved it.
 I could only make one of the two days, but it was enough for me.
 The highlight was the [Beaker Browser][], a browser that's able to request *and serve* web pages over a secure peer-to-peer networking protocol called [DAT][DAT Project].